dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-02-Spring_Actuator.md

 # Spring Actuator

-There aren’t any endpoints defined in this application, but there’s enough to launch things and see some of Sprin Boot's default and Actuator’s features.
+There aren’t any endpoints defined in this application, but there’s enough to launch things and see some of Spring Boot's default and Actuator’s features.

 ```sh
 $ curl localhost:8080